barpje/Allegro-Intern-Task/README.md

 Return list of user public repositories alphabetical order with pagination(as default first 30 repositories).
 Use single synchronous Retrofit call.\
 -- parameters: username in path\
 -- optional: per_page(default = 30, max = 100) and page in query\

 Example of usage:
 /user/allegro/repositories\
 /user/allegro/repositories?per_page=60&page=1
 ---
 - **GET: /user/{username}/repositories/all**\
-Return list of all user public repositories in alphabetical order.
-Use multiple asynchronous Retrofit calls to improve speed.\
+Return list of all user public repositories.
+Use multiple asynchronous Retrofit calls to improve speed (with asynchronous calls it runs ~6 times faster for large data).\
 -- parameters: username in path\

 Example of usage:
 /user/allegro/repositories/all\
 Response format: